adonaydem/one-shot-path-planning/README.md

 ---

 ## Overview
-This project focuses on object localization and path planning using an optimized search algorithm.
-The approach ensures efficient navigation while handling revisited paths in a structured manner.
+This project focuses on object localization and path planning for autonomous robots in a grid-based environment.

 ---